Let’s talk about a messy yet detoxifying ingredient that we’ve all used at one point in our lives: activated charcoal!

 What do I think about the mask?
 Well, I need to get a better soap for my face if I want to continue using charcoal as a face mask.
 I was happy with the outlook of my skin (minus the black stains).
 Will I try it again?
 Probably, sometime in the future.
-In the meanwhile, I’ll stick to other face masks (I am perfectly happy with the bentonite clay face masks).
-Another thing that I disliked was the fact that my skin remained very dry for the rest of the day, even after applying a moisturizes and a facial oil.
+In the meanwhile, I’ll stick to other face masks (see the next recipe).
+Another thing that I disliked was the fact that my skin remained very dry for the rest of the day, even after applying a moisturizer and facial oil.

 This homemade charcoal clay mask is an easy one, a vegan one and you probably already have all the ingredients at home since you only need three.
 With a step-by-step guide, the recipe is simple to follow and Jean gives you some extra tips on how to make her homemade charcoal clay mask the best way.

 In case you refuse to put activated charcoal on your face, put it on your toothbrush instead!
 This diy whitening charcoal toothpaste is another interesting and useful recipe.
 Learn how to whiten your teeth by making them pitch-black and messy first.
 Lauren shows her teeth and promises positive results, all based on her own experience.